dillontryhorn/audio-manipulation/piano-visualizer/README.txt

-# Audio Manipulation
-Playing with audio, working on a few subprojects

-## Piano Visualizer

-This section assumes you are working out of the piano-visualizer folder.

-The piano visualizer project converts piano music MIDI files to MP3 files and visualizes them on a virtualized piano
+This project converts piano music MIDI files to MP3 files and visualizes them on a virtualized piano

 I used conda with python 3.12.9 for this project.
 I exported my environment to the ../env/ folder.
 I also generated a requirements.txt if you want to use pip instead.
 You can run the first command for conda or the second for just pip.
 1. conda env create -f conda_environment.yml